umigv/nav-onboarding-2025/README.md

 3. Choose a Title (e.g. ARV VM)
 4. Paste into the Key box (the pasted content should start with `ssh-` and end with the git email you entered)
 5. Click add SSH Key
-6. Whenever you clone an ARV repository, use the Git option instead of the HTTPS option
+6. Whenever you clone an ARV repository, use the SSH option instead of the HTTPS option

 And that's it for environment setup!
 You're ready to start the onboarding project.